numbas/editor-docs/source/extensions.rst

 Using an extension with the editor
 ----------------------------------

 Package your extension's files into a .zip file.
-Next, go to the Numbas editor click on the :guilabel:`Your profile` link, then :guilabel:`Your extensions`.
+Next, go to the Numbas editor click on the :guilabel:`Profile` link, then :guilabel:`Extensions`.
 The :guilabel:`Upload a new extension` link takes you to a form where you can upload the .zip file you created.

 .. glossary::
     Name: